marianhlavac/knapsack-problem/README.md

 ```
   Run the solving program (this takes a looot of time)
-  $ ./generate
+  $ ./generate.sh

   In the meantime, open new terminal tab, start jupyter and read the report
   $ jupyter notebook report-homework2.ipynb

-  OR convert it to the pdf
+  OR create PDF and read it
-  $ jupyter nbconvert report-homework1.ipynb --to pdf
+  $ python3 create-pdf.py
 ```

 ### To build a report from first assignment